 Psychology of Technology

-The Psychology of Consumer-Driven Media Censorship – with T. Kim, under review at Journal of Consumer Research
+Media Censorship and Consumer Identity – with T. Kim, 1st round R&R at Journal of the Association for Consumer Research

 Guha, S., and Landgraf, P. (2021).
 Sustainable Data Management, in: Handbook of Sustainability-driven Business Strategies in Practice.
 Edward Elgar.